AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-fill-image.md

 # Using the Firefly Fill Image API

-A guide to getting started using the Fill Image API in your code workflows.
+Learn how to use the Fill Image API in your code workflows.

 ## Overview

 Generative Fill is a powerful Firefly feature that lets designers modify an existing image using AI to replace a portion of an image with generated content.
-This could be a small portion of an image or an entire background behind a central object.
-Let's take a look at how this can be done with Firefly Services.
+The content replaced might be a small portion of an image, or an entire background behind a central object.
+In this guide, you will see how this can be done using the [Firefly Fill API](../api/generative_fill/V3/).

 ## Prerequisites